wtb-skill/SudokuSolver/README.md

 ### Dataset Generation

 Before training the model, you'll need a custom dataset of digit images.
 The `DigitDatasetGenerator` class generates images of digits (1-9) in different styles and levels of distortion.
+Alternatively you can use `SudokuDigitImageExtractor` to prepare the more real-world based sudoku digits dataset.
 These images are used to train the neural network to recognize digits in Sudoku puzzles.

-#### Steps to Generate a Custom Dataset
+#### Steps to Generate a Custom Synthetic Dataset

 1. **Configure the Dataset Generator**